Balasana - Child’s pose

 - Your arms can either reach forward with your palms facing down or softly rest along your body with your palms facing up.

-- If you experience pain in your neck or back, separate your legs a bit and use a bolster to support your torso.
+- If you experience pain in your neck or back, separate your legs and use a bolster to support your torso.
 If you do not have a bolster, you can use a pillow or blanket and roll it into a cylinder shape.

 To stretch your arms and shoulders;